KingCueio/Survival-Commands-in-IRPH/README.md

  _____________________________________________________________________________________________________

   **Survival 1 Rank VIP Commands**

+   These are the following commands for Survival 2 Rank:
    - Titan Rank
         - /Nick
           - This command allows you to nickname yourself into any words/phrase/letters/symbols.